 Prepare for the fall season by aerating and reseeding your lawn.
 Give cool-season grasses time to grow before first frost.

-Plan water wise changes for landscape
+Plan water wise changes

 If summer has been hard on your gardens, make plans to improve irrigation and bring better health to your landscape.
 Water in the morning for best results.